kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 The feature has unit tests that verifies enablement and disablement of the `schedulingGroup` field in Pod API: https://github.com/kubernetes/kubernetes/blob/cc9fd614c429f43e67fd8ded5e160fd784d860a8/pkg/registry/core/pod/strategy_test.go#L3904

-Note that gang-scheduling itself is purely in-memory feature, so features themselves are enough.
+Note that gang-scheduling itself is purely in-memory feature, so these feature tests are enough.

 ### Rollout, Upgrade and Rollback Planning